MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/2-rest/readme.md

 }
 ```

-When the query finishes evaluating, the M Query Output window should show the Record value for the Me singleton.
+When the query finishes evaluating, the PQTest result window should show the Record value for the Me singleton.

 ![OData results.](../../media/trippin2-odata-result.png)